metal3d/Baboosh/README.rst

 You may say "ho god, he forked oobash project and said he is the creator !" - No... in fact there are a lot of projects that tries to implement OOP in bash.
 I made my own, and I discovered oobash_ today.
 I forked it thinking I could append my bet... but my solution is too different.
 But that's right, I took some ideas on oobash to change my own project.

-To be clear, I will try to help oobash project, but I chosen my way (another way) on my solution.
+To be clear, I will try to help oobash project, but I chosen my way (another way)

 .. _oobash: https://github.com/domachine/oobash